0BananaBig0/configuration_file/project_test/FromGccToCPP.md

 1. All OBJ files will be combined into a single file by the linker.
 The C++ linker can perform certain optimizations, although its primary role is focused on linking object files and libraries rather than optimizing code.

+### 4) Implicit Linking

+#### Explanation

+1. Implicit linking, also known as load-time dynamic linking, is when the DLL is linked automatically by the operating system when the program starts.
+This is the most common way of linking a DLL.

+#### Features

+1. Easier, but increases load time and memory usage upfront.

+#### How It Works:

+1. You declare and use functions from the DLL in your program as if they are part of your code.
+2. At compile time, the import library (xxxdll.lib) is linked to the program.
+This .lib file provides the necessary references to the functions in the DLL.
+3. When the program starts, the operating system automatically loads the required DLL into memory before the execution begins.
+4. If the DLL is missing or fails to load, the program will fail to start.

+### 5) Explicit Linking

+#### Explanation

+1. Explicit linking, also known as run-time dynamic linking, gives the programmer more control.
+In this method, the DLL is loaded manually by the program at runtime using functions like LoadLibrary() and GetProcAddress().
+This allows you to decide when and if a DLL is loaded.

+#### Features

+1. More complex, but only loads when needed, can optimize performance

+#### How It Works

+1. The program uses the Windows API functions to manually load the DLL and retrieve pointers to its functions.
+2. The DLL is loaded at any point during program execution (usually when you actually need it).
+3. If the DLL cannot be loaded, you can handle the error gracefully.
+4. You do not link the .lib file during compilation because you are loading the DLL dynamically.

 ## The difference between `gcc` and `g++`